What Is Remote Work? A Guide to Understanding the Future of Work

 Remote work vs. work from home (work from home)

-The difference between remote work and working from home is that remote workers can work anywhere.
+The difference between remote work and working from home is that remote workers can work from anywhere.
 However, those with work-from-home jobs must treat their home as their workspace.

 Remote work vs. telecommuting

-Both remote workers and telecommuters can perform their job functions outside a traditional workplace.
+Both remote workers and telecommuters can perform their job functions outside of a traditional workplace.
 However, remote workers can use any tools or equipment required to get the job done, whereas telecommuters specifically use telecommunications tools.
 These tools include email, phone, chat, and video apps.

 Remote work vs. distributed work

-The difference between remote work and distributed work is that remote work refers to the location, while distributed work refers to how an organization chooses to function.
+The difference between remote work and distributed work is that remote work refers to the location while distributed work refers to how an organization chooses to function.

 A business that adopts a distributed work model typically does not have offices and has a remote workforce dispersed geographically over a wide area, domestically or internationally.